 Published by Kemman

 Financial Crime Compliance (FCC) professional.
-Passionate about AML/CTF, Sanctions, ABC, KYC, CDD.
-Member of the World Advisory Council Association of Certified Fraud Examiners-ACFE.
-Member of the African Task Force Committee - ACAMS.
+Banking & FinTech, Anti-Money Laundering (AML) & Counter-Terrorism Financing, Nuclear Terrorism & Counter-Insurgency (CTF), Anti-Sex & Human Trafficking Advocate, FOREX & Cryptos, Travel & Tours, Telecommunications & Energy, Member of the World Advisory Council Association of Certified Fraud Examiners-ACFE.
 Presenter at International Conferences-ACAMS&ACFE.
 Certified Fraud Examiner-CFE.
-ACFE & ACAMS.
 Certified Anti-Money Laundering Specialist-CAMS.
 Certified Anti-Bribery and Corruption-ABC.
 Founder member of Institute of Directors (IoD) Zambia Chapter.
 Founder - Managerial Accountability & Transparency.
 Two-term of two years Chairperson of the Bankers Association of Zambia Fraud Prevention and Security Committee.
 SADC and COMESA Consultant on Crime & Corruption Prevention & Management Strategies.
-Former Area Head for Southern & East Africa.
-Professionally trained “trainer of trainers” & core facilitator.
-Proficient with a proven track record of exceptional abilities in management and leadership for performance.
+Former Area Head for Southern & East Africa (International Banks).
+Trainer of trainers & core facilitator.
 Corporate Governance, capacity building, Institutional & Organizational development, business process re-engineering.
 Technical expertise is coupled with excellent interpersonal, team building, communication, and presentation skills.
-View more posts
+Father & Coach, Entrepreneur & Author View more posts